Episodes: science

 Journeying through academia, industry, and entertainment with Dr Erin Macdonald

-Dr Erin Macdonald is a astrophysicist, writer, producer, and science advisor.
-Erin is a one-woman STEM career panel and currently the science advisor for the Star Trek franchise.
+Dr Erin Macdonald is an astrophysicist, writer, producer, and science advisor.
+She is a one-woman STEM career panel and currently the science advisor for the Star Trek franchise.
 Join us as we talk about Erin's journey through academia, industry, and entertainment, learning to celebrate little wins, and Erin's love of teaching and sharing science to inspire the next generation.

 Genetic Counselling & DNA with Kira Dineen